Safeguarding and Safety

 Safeguarding concerns or complaints

-If you have a concern about a session booked through SDUK, you can contact us here: [link to contact form].
+If you have a concern about a session booked through SDUK, you can contact us here.

 You can also raise concerns directly with your director.